mahikshith/User-retention-Segementation-Analysis-for-a-product-based-company/README.md

-# Guru-cool Data Analysis Project  :

-#### Cohort Analysis + Revenue growth Analysis + Customer segmentation for Target Marketing + User retention
+# Cohort Analysis + Revenue growth Analysis + Customer segmentation for Target Marketing + User retention for a product company

 ## 📊 Project Overview

-A comprehensive data analysis of the Guru-cool platform's transaction data and user interactions for June-July 2024.
+A comprehensive data analysis of the company's platform's transaction data and user interactions for June-July 2024.
 This analysis provides insights into user behavior, transaction patterns, and platform performance metrics.

 ## 🎯 Key Objectives